Young massive clusters

 We have re-evaluated the initial masses of the most massive stars in the youngest, highest mass Milky Way (NGC 3603) and LMC (R136) clusters, from which initial masses of 170 and 320 solar masses were obtained, together with at least 185 solar masses for the Arches cluster.

 Monte Carlo simulations suggest that each are consistent with an upper mass limit of circa 300 solar masses, a factor of two higher than hitherto believed.
-We have also observed all the high mass stars in R136 with HST/STIS.
-Beyond R136, the central cluster of 30 Doradus, we are undertaking the VLT-FLAMES Tarantula survey, a multi-epoch optical spectroscopic study of 800 massive stars in the 30 Doradus region.
+We have also observed all the high mass stars in R136 with HST/STIS, which have been consistently analysed (Brands et al. 2022) Beyond R136, the central cluster of 30 Doradus, we are undertaking the VLT-FLAMES Tarantula survey, a multi-epoch optical spectroscopic study of 800 massive stars in the 30 Doradus region.

 We have also obtained Gemini GNIRS spectroscopy of massive stars within the Galactic 1806-20 cluster, from which a downward revision to its distance to 8.7 kpc was obtained Its kinematic distance has hitherto been taken as 15 kpc.